 This photo comes from my friends at Napoli Underground.
 The view is to the south-west from Monte Nuovo in the Flegrean Fields on the Bay of Pozzuoli.
 The small body of water on the right is Lake Lucrino.
 (Just out of sight beyond the right-hand border of the photo is Lake Averno.)
 The group of white buildings across the bay (top center) at water's edge is the town of Baia.
 The island of Ischia is at the upper right in the background.
 The flat promontory on the left is Cape Miseno, the end of the Gulf of Naples.
 This photo plus a complete explanatory text is here.

 (May 6) - It's not yacht season yet.
 The bay is empty except for ferries and those uglier than sin cruise ships over at the main port.
 There was just one luxury superyacht the other day (pictured) moored out in front of the Chiaia seafront near Mergellina— the Symphony, launched last year.
 She (or He, as female sailors are required to say!) is 101 meters long (!), built in 2015 by Feadship in Kaag (Netherlands ).
 Steel hull with an aluminum superstructure, 14.10m (46'3"ft) beam and a 4.10m (13'5"ft) draft.
-It has room for pools, a cinema, and two motor-boat tenders, neither of which, unsurprisingly, is named for Eugène Pottier or Pierre De Geyter, composers of The Internationale.
+It has room for pools, a cinema, and two motor-boat tenders.
 Owned by Bernard Jean Étienne Arnault, French business magnate, and art collector.
 He's worth north of $37 billion.
 He is the 13th richest person in the world and the richest in France.
-Strange though... the tub didn't show up on marine vessel tracking sites.
+Strange though... the tub didn't show up on my marine vessel tracking site.
 Maybe this Arnault guy is an alien trying out some electronic cloaking stuff.
 You know, pop down to Naples for a pack of smokes and no one will be the wiser.
 Heh-heh.
 Gotcha, pal.
 Up periscope.
 Fire.

 (May 9) -photo of the day 8 - This is the Villa Pignatelli, on the Riviera di Chiaia, the road bounding the north side of the large public park, the Villa Comunale, on the sea front.
 It was built in 1826 and now houses a coach museum with a collection of French and English vehicles from the 18th and 19th centuries.
 It is also the site of numerous art shows and has recently undergone restoration.
 The photo is from album 1 at this link.
 Click here for a larger image and to link to complete explanatory text.